LakeYS/Dishorde/README.md

 [How to Install](https://github.com/LakeYS/7DTD-Discord#how-to-install---windows) | [Support it on Patreon](https://www.patreon.com/LakeYS) | [Join the Discord](https://discord.gg/s3vCQba) | [Website](http://lakeys.net/discord7dtd)
 ------------ | ------------- | ------------- | -------------

-**NOTE: 7DTD-Discord currently does NOT work on Alpha 17 servers.
-Alpha 17 support is coming soon.**

 7DTD-Discord is a Discord bot for 7 Days to Die.
 It integrates a dedicated game server's chat with Discord, granting players access to the server's chat through Discord.

 The bot runs as a completely separate application, so no mods are required to run it.